NP95/cc/README.md

 ## Example

-For the example [JSON configuration](./cfgs/base.json.in), which is a very simple single CPU system, following trace causes the zeroth CPU to emit a `LOAD` instruction at time `200` to address `0x1000`, and a subsequent `LOAD` to the same line at time `400`.
+For the example [JSON configuration](./cfgs/base.json.in), which is a very simple single CPU system, the following trace causes the CPU 0 to emit a `LOAD` instruction at time `200` to address `0x1000`, and a subsequent `LOAD` to the same line at time `400`.

 ```